DaniLacarbi/JTetris/README.md

 - an English🇬🇧 version (comments/commands), maybe with option to switch within the game
 - option to restart the game while running
 - option to disable background music/sound effects only
 - add comments to the single Mino classes
+- add extra points, e.g. when 4 rows are deleted or when the screen is cleared

 ## Acknowledgments
 I sincerly want to thank RyiSnow for making such a detailled yet simple-to-follow tutorial.
 When I have a lot of free time again, I will surely make another project like this!

 I have also used some music effects, all of them are available in his video description.
-The only audio file you will not find there is the pause sound, which I have downloaded from [Pixabay](https://pixabay.com/sound-effects/search/pause/) I do not claim ownership over any of the audio files nor code snippets I have not edited.
+The only audio file you will not find there is the pause sound, which I have downloaded from [Pixabay](https://pixabay.com/sound-effects/search/pause/).
+I do not claim ownership over any of the audio files nor code snippets I have not personally edited.

 I also want to thank in advance anyone who plays the game and/or notifies me of any problems in the code.

 ## Important note